loganintech/gitpub/README.md

 _Note:_ Environment variables can also be passed directly via CLI parameters, therefore setting said variables are always optional.

+_Note:_ API Versions in this README are based on the last time the CLI changed.

 Usage:

 ```